iannesbitt/CaseThwaitesSPH/README.md

 #### Runtime

 This run was 20 model-seconds long and consists of 4000 samples (sample rate 0.005 model-seconds).
+It took ~22 hours to compute on a NVIDIA GeForce 1060.

 ## Run 02 - 2019-04-04
 ### Geometry